Japanese prisoners of war in World War II: Allied attitudes

 Survivors of ships sunk by Allied submarines frequently refused to surrender, and many of the prisoners who were captured by submariners were taken by force.
 US Navy submarines were occasionally ordered to obtain prisoners for intelligence purposes, and formed special teams of personnel for this purpose.
 Overall, however, Allied submariners usually did not attempt to take prisoners, and the number of Japanese personnel they captured was relatively small.
 The submarines which took prisoners normally did so towards the end of their patrols so that they did not have to be guarded for a long time.

 Allied forces continued to kill many Japanese personnel who were attempting to surrender throughout the war.
 It is likely that more Japanese soldiers would have surrendered if they had not believed that they would be killed by the Allies while trying to do so.
 Fear of being killed after surrendering was one of the main factors which influenced Japanese troops to fight to the death, and a wartime US Office of Wartime Information report stated that it may have been more important than fear of disgrace and a desire to die for Japan.
 Instances of Japanese personnel being killed while attempting to surrender are not well documented, though anecdotal accounts provide evidence that this occurred.

+Former POWs.
+Now students of the Peasants' and Workers' School.

+The Chinese had a policy of treating Japanese POWs humanely.
+Particularly those captured by the Chinese Communists.
+As noted by Koji Ariyoshi, a US observer sent to China during the war.
+Under the direction of exiled Japanese Communists, such as Kaji Wataru, and Nosaka Sanzo, these Japanese POWs would go through a process of reeducation.
+Where, following their conversion, would join resistance organizations established by POWs, such as the short lived Anti-War League, and the Japanese People's Emancipation League, who were tasked with spreading anti-war propaganda within Japanese occupied China.